Iphykay/ImageStitiching/README.md

 # ImageStitiching
-Image stitching on images using bundle adjustment
+Image stitching on images using bundle adjustment.